triat/yogi-bot/README.md

 - Script to install the web interface on a specific server
 - Script to install one or more game server on a list of servers

-# Expected improved from other tools
+# Expected improvement from other tools
 - Better and more consistent documentation on how to install and use the bot
 - Less fragile to network issues
 - Better management of conflict in match scheduling and configuration